aduong58/portfolio_projects/Nexus-Sales-Analysis/README.md

 **Purchase Platform and Marketing Channels**
 - In more recent years the mobile site has been growing as a purchase platform, I would recommend reviewing the mobile site operations to maintain and possibly expand ease of usability.
+- Further analyze revenue data in conjunction with marketing activities data to see if there are correlations in behavior between the two.
 # Additional Notes
-- Covid technology sales could be a factor in initial sales highs -> recent years of sales tapering into true sales
+- A [surge in e-commerce sales](https://www.census.gov/library/stories/2022/04/ecommerce-sales-surged-during-pandemic.html) during the COVID-19 pandemic could be a large factor in the initial spike of sales.
+The recent decline in sales may reflect a shift as the business aligns with its true consumer base.
-- Given more data on product costs, we would be able to add profitability to our analysis and better understand the overall performance of different products.
+- With additional product cost data, we can enhance our analysis by assessing profitability, providing deeper insights into product line performance